AnttiMK/unioulu-pwp-2025/README.md

 # Tests can be run with coverage to automatically generate a coverage report.
 coverage run manage.py test
 coverage html
+# The coverage report can be shown also on comman line:
+coverage report -m --omit="manage.py"
 ```